Previous GRI Researchers

 Yvonne T. Chua is an assistant professor of journalism at the University of the Philippines.

 Project summary: This case study analyzes the speeches of Rodrigo Duterte, President of the Philippines.
 Since he was elected president in 2016, Duterte has delivered scores of speeches that justify his nationwide campaign against drugs.
 His speeches endorse violence against drug users and sellers, especially those who are poor.

 Ana Lankes is an assistant news editor at The Economist.
-Previously, she interned at the BBC, Global Witness in London, the Global Public Policy Institute in Berlin and wrote a case study for the Dangerous Speech Project in Washington D.C.
-She graduated from Oxford University and will pursue a masters at the London School of Economics and Sciences Po in the fall.
+Previously, she interned at the BBC, Global Witness in London, and the Global Public Policy Institute in Berlin.
+She graduated from Oxford University and is pursuing a master’s degree at the London School of Economics and Political Science.

 Project summary: This case study analyzes the speech of Frauke Petry, leader of the right-wing party Alternative für Deutschland (Alternative for Germany).
 Petry accused the political establishment of attempting to wipe out the German people.
 The remark plays on the anxieties of party members, many of whom fear cultural disintegration due to increasing numbers of migrants, and feel alienated from the largely centrist and leftist German parliament.
 The party rejects most media outlets as ‘Luegenpresse’ (lying press—a term frequently used by Nazis, but popularized earlier) and frequently rejects interviews with journalist, making Petry and AfD-approved outlets the main and uncontested source of information for many of the party’s followers.
 AfD supporters have been involved in violence against asylum seekers in numerous incidents in the past year, most of which have occurred in the east of Germany, where the party is strongest.